Experienced Real Estate Attorneys

 Attending Closing

 In North Carolina, a home or property purchase must be processed by a closing attorney or law firm.
 However, this varies from state to state.
 If you are planning to move out of state, you will need to inquire about the state and local laws of the area you are moving to.
-We will attend the closing with you while representing your best interests, whether you are the buyer or seller.
+A closing attorney on our team will attend the closing with you while representing your best interests, whether you are the buyer or seller.
 The closing is when money is exchanged and transfer of title occurs.
 Our priority during the closing is to ensure the transfer is binding, legal, and fair for all parties involved.

 Foreclosure